kachinne/AirBnB_clone/README.md

-A project on AirBnB in Alx done in a team of two by:
+A project on AirBnB in Alx done in a team  by:
-Nwabueze Onyekachi Bonaventure and
+Nwabueze Onyekachi Bonaventure
-Anas Darouichi